Book Your Appointment Now

 Is Ozempic Legal to Get in Canada?

 Yes.
 Ozempic is a prescription-only medication regulated under the Food and Drugs Act and the Controlled Drugs and Substances Act framework administered by Health Canada.
 Possessing it without a valid prescription is illegal, and importing personal supplies from compounding pharmacies abroad violates federal rules.
-The legal path is straightforward: a physician licensed by a provincial College of Physicians and Surgeons (CPSA in Alberta, CPSO in Ontario, CPSBC in British Columbia, and equivalent bodies in every other province) writes a prescription after a real assessment.
+The legal path is straightforward: a licensed doctor writes a prescription after a real assessment.
 That prescription is filled at any licensed Canadian pharmacy — Shoppers Drug Mart, London Drugs, Rexall, Save-On-Foods, Costco Canada, or independent community pharmacies.

 Health Canada approved Ozempic prescription regulations